-The deadline for the presentation of the Local File for the year 2018 will be June 2019, in accordance with the maturity schedule for tax period of May 2019, published by the Tax Authorities.
-The Local File for the year 2018 shall be presented in June 2019 according to the schedule of monthly tax obligations agreed for the tax period of May published by the Tax Authority.
+The Local File for the year 2018 was presented in June 2019 according to the schedule of monthly tax obligations agreed for the tax period of May published by the Tax Authority.

 The content and format of the Local File are stated in the Appendixes I, II, III and IV of the Tax Authorities' resolution 014-2018-SUNAT.